Effective synchronization amid noise-induced chaos: Preliminaries

-A unique phase map $\psi(\varphi)$ can be determined for a given pairing of a dynamical system and a specified kick, as illustrated in \SM{Sec.~S2}~\cite{Stuart_1960,Watson_1960}.
-In biological contexts, $\psi(\varphi)-\varphi$ is called the phase response curve, quantifying the response of circadian clocks~\cite{RustPNAS21,KhalsaJPHYSIOL03} and neural networks~\cite{PhaseResponseBOOK} to environmental changes.
-In these cases, the clocks are a living organism and firing neurons, and the perturbations can be sporadic light impulses or shot noise from sensory neurons.
+A unique phase map $\psi(\varphi)$ can be determined for a given pairing of a dynamical system and a specified kick, as illustrated in Appendix~\ref{sec:example_phase_map}.
+In biological contexts, $\psi(\varphi)-\varphi$ is often called the phase-response curve, quantifying the response of circadian clocks~\cite{RustPNAS21,KhalsaJPHYSIOL03} and neural networks~\cite{PhaseResponseBOOK} to environmental changes.
+In these cases, the clock may be a living organism or periodically firing neurons, and the perturbations can be sporadic light impulses or shot noise from sensory neurons.

 We study the case where this deterministic perturbation $\psi(\varphi)$ is applied at random times.\footnote{We assume that the waiting times in between kicks are sufficiently long so the oscillators have relaxed back to the limit cycle.
-For the case of possibly insufficiently-long times, see Ref.~\cite{Hata:2010fk}.} For simplicity, we may capture the effect of a $k$'th kick by observing the oscillators at an integer number of cycles after the latest kick.
+Thus to arbitrary accuracy, the complete physical state of each oscillator may be specified by its phase along this cycle.
+For the case of possibly insufficiently long times, see Ref.~\cite{Hata:2010fk}.} For simplicity, we may capture the effect of a $k$'th kick by observing the oscillators at an integer number of cycles after the latest kick.
 The unkicked position of the phase origin has continued its periodic motion and thus returns to the phase origin at such a moment.
 Likewise, the same phase is observed for the kicked oscillator after each completed cycle; we denote this phase as $\varphi^{(k)}$.
 Thus, the phase-map shift $\psi(\varphi')$ from the unkicked phase origin is simply $\varphi^{(k)}$.
 To complete the iteration, we must express the phase position at the moment of the $k$th kick $\varphi'$ in terms of the previous kick’s phase $\varphi^{(k-1)}$.
 During the random waiting time between the $k-1$'st and the $k$'th kick, the oscillator has gained a phase that we denote by $\beta^{(k)}$.
 Thus, $\varphi' = \varphi^{(k-1)} + \beta^{(k)}$.
 Combining, we infer the effect of a single iteration,